jddunn/jddunn.github.io/_posts/projects/tenets.md

 ```

 ## RAKE vs YAKE: keyword extraction

+Note: For our core modes (`fast` and `balanced`) keyword extraction we are not considering any ML-related dependencies, relying on statistical algorithms since this will be the basis of our search / ranking systems.
+Only in `thorough` mode do we consider embeddings.

 | Algorithm | Speed | Quality | Memory | Python 3.13 | How It Works |
 |-----------|-------|---------|---------|-------------|--------------|